This dog gave me an earworm!!! I couldn’t stop singing Barry Manilow’s song whenever I sat at my easel to work on the fabulous Lola!

 The making of a duck tolling retriever pet portrait

 I met Lola for a photo session in person which is always great.
 I get a chance to see the animal in a relaxed situation with their owners.
 This helps their personality shine through and it was clear Lola was a gentle dog and very well behaved.
 Her Mum shows her and why not!
 She really is a pretty dog.
-All of this was considered when deciding the setting for Lola’s portrait and a soft but subtle green was chosen, especially as it would allow her colours to be the centre of attention.
+All of this was considered when deciding the setting for Lola’s portrait and a soft but subtle green was chosen, especially as it would allow her colours to be the centre of attention and because she is a working dog.
 I used sennelier pastel sticks for the background, they blend together so well, I love them.
 I only used light pressured layers for the background.
 The sticks are so highly pigmented the colour built up very quickly.

 The image above gives you an idea of how I layer.
 I do tend to add the darkest tones first, but it does depend on my mood as to whether it’s the whole piece or just a small section!

 Regular visitors to my blog know I hop all over the place but I do like to put the background in first so the subject sits in front, but I also like to add the eyes.
 I feel the eyes are the most important part of every portrait, they are what catches your attention immediately and so should be accurate, glassy, lifelike and bring life to the portrait.

 I decided to add a base layer all over (told you I jump all over the place!) using a very light layer of panpastel.
 The panpastels are wonderful for this, they can be added using sponges to give an even layer.